AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-getstarted/faqs/faq-wp-account.md

 ## Why are permission profiles important?

 Permission profiles define what access people have over different items in your account.
-This is important if you don’t want people to be able to see other people’s proofs or you don’t want them to have access to Account Settings or Billing.
+This is important if you don't want people to be able to see other people's proofs or you don't want them to have access to Account Settings or Billing.
 Please take a look at the [Proof Permissions Profiles in Workfront Proof](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md) article&nbsp;to see what&nbsp;profiles are available in Workfront Proof.

 If you need to fine tune the permissions a bit more, you may want to consider Custom profiles.
 This is an Unlimited feature that allows you to create your own profiles with customized permissions.
 For details, please go to the [Create and Manage Custom Profiles using Workfront Proof](../../../workfront-proof/wp-mnguserscontacts/users/create-and-manage-custom-profiles.md) article.